ebu/PlugIt/docs/protocol.md

 The PlugIt Proxy will send extra information about the client using HTTP headers.
 All headers begin by `X-Plugit-`.

 * `X-Plugit-Remote-Addr`: The ip of the client doing the request.
+* `X-Plugit-If-None-Match`: The If-None-Match header value of the client doing the request.

 ### ProxyMode